 Put yourself first

 It’s great to want to help others and all, but if you’re a people pleaser, that’s the least of your concerns.
 You need to counterbalance helping others by putting yourself first.
-This just comes down to self-care.
+This just comes down to self-care.ย

 I don’t mean this in an egocentric sort of way.
 But likely you put everyone else’s desires before your own, and this comes at the compromise of your own needs.
-So you need be a little bit selfish.
+So you need to be a little bit selfish.

 To you, it might feel like you’re being an asshole.
 To other people, it probably comes across as reasonable.
 So before you do anything, think about whether it’s in your best interest to do so.